All Episodes

 That's very interesting.

-Yeah, people like that who were really attached to their knowledge or or their expert authority and and image as such, um, often I think felt threatened by the curriculum because it was very accessible to anyone and um well, and you can duplicate it.
+Yeah, people like that who were really attached to their knowledge or their expert authority and image as such often, I think, felt threatened by the curriculum because it was very accessible to anyone.

-Yes, that's that's not very common.
+That's not very common.

 And that and that was key in making it.

-And so that that really was the trick.
+And so that really was the trick.

 Like you're not getting results unless you can measure them and reproduce them.

-And so that's why it was important that you could do this process with someone and get a certain result and do the same thing with someone else and get the a different result.
+And so that's why it was important that like you could do this process with someone and get a certain result and do the same thing with someone else and get a different result.

-And obviously, it very like there's human experience, and it's a very human-centric thing.
+And obviously it very like there's human experience and it's a very human-centric thing.

 That's interesting.

-So how the hell did you come across man search for meaning when you were 15?
+So how the hell did you come across Man Search for Meaning when you were 15?

 You know what?